Skip to content

 Workload

-If you aren’t using Visual Studio, see the instructions for how to install on your platform.
+If you aren’t using Visual Studio, see the intructions here for how to install the .NET SDK on your platform.

 Please take a moment to read and understand the license agreement.
 The backtester software is licensed product and uses a cryptographic key tied to your physical machine.
 The standard license allows a single user to activate the license on a primary machine and one backup machine (e.g. laptop for travel).
 Please contact us with any questions, to request a trial key, or for offline licensing options.